Krzysztof-Nerwinski/Django_empty/README.md

 * in asgi.py change line 14 (os.environ.setdefault('DJANGO_SETTINGS_MODULE', '**your_project_name**.settings')
 * in wsgi.py change line 14 (os.environ.setdefault('DJANGO_SETTINGS_MODULE', '**your_project_name**.settings')
 * in the first lines of all above files change docstrings to reflect app name.

+### Moving project to a fresh git repository
+**To make sure git log doesn't contain any of this repo history follow below steps**
+* in project folder run rm -rf .git (remove complete git folder from this repo)
+* run git init (start fresh git repo)
+* run git add . (add all files to repo)
+* run git commit -m "Initial commit"
+* create new empty repo and copy repo url
+* run git remote add origin your_new_repo.url (e.g. git@github.com:<YOUR ACCOUNT>/<YOUR NEW_REPOSITORY>.git)
+* run git push -u origin master (or git push -u --force origin master)
+* You should have this project as a new clean repo on your git